Sh3ldar/ad-weaponholster/README.md

 Feel free to submit pull requests.

-Version 1.0.6
+Version 1.0.7

 # Installation:

-1) Download qb-weaponholster and place it into your resources folder and re-name it 'qb-weaponholster'
+1) Download ad-weaponholster and place it into your resources folder and re-name it 'ad-weaponholster'

 2) Qb-weaponholster/weaponholster.lua add your addon guns if you have them and add your police jobs.